 Advising US based service commerce platform EverCommerce on its acquisition of Dunedin-based booking software developer Timely.

-- Member of MinterEllisonRuddWatts' internationally recognised Tier 1 TMT team, The Legal 500 Asia Pacific
+- Tier 1 team, Technology, Media & Telecommunications (TMT), The Legal 500 Asia-Pacific